piquette/qtrn/README.md

 # :zap: qtrn :zap:
 The official cli tool for making financial markets analysis as fast as you are.

+Pronounced "quote-tron" as a throwback to those awesome financial terminals of the 80's.
+This project is intended as a living example of the capabilities of the [finance-go] library.

 ## Commands
 The current available commands are:
 * `quote` - prints tables of quotes to the current shell
+* `options` - prints tables of options contract quotes to the current shell
+* `write` - writes tables of quotes/history to csv files

 ## Installation
 In order to use this awesome tool, you'll need to get it on your machine!